jasonscomely/wheatbin/README.md

 [![WHEATBIN's logo][logo-wb]][Wheatbin]

-Wheatbin is Project Management Software with a responsive "mobile first" redesign.
-It combines Kanban methodology with the **[Law of the Harvest]**.
+Wheatbin is Project Management Software that combines Kanban methodology with the **[Law of the Harvest]** philosophy.
+Wheatbin helps you sow, grow and harvest all your hard work.

 [Wheatbin] is a software fork of [Kanboard] v1.0.22 by Frédéric Guillot (see the [diff]).
-It's a <strong>major overhaul of the UX/IU</strong> for a more streamlined workflow.
+It's a <strong>major overhaul of the UX/IU</strong> with a responsive "mobile first" redesign.

 And as with Kanboard, Wheatbin includes:

 - Multiple boards with the ability to drag and drop tasks
 - Open source and self-hosted